idorocodes/paxify-backend/README.md

-📚 Paxify API
+Paxify API

-A RESTful API built with Node.js, Express, and Supabase to manage student registrations and logins.
-Supports storing student information securely, including hashed passwords, and allows login via matric number or JAMB registration number.
+A RESTful API built with Node.js, Express, and Supabase for managing student registrations and logins.
+Passwords are hashed with bcrypt for security.

 ⚡ Features

-Register new students with full details.
+Register new students with full name, email, and password

-Secure password storage using bcrypt hashing.
+Secure password storage using bcrypt

-Login with either matric_no or jamb_reg.
+Login using matric_no (case-insensitive)

-Validate and prevent duplicate registrations.
+Prevent duplicate registrations via email check

-REST API with JSON responses.
+REST API with JSON responses

 🛠 Technologies Used